Community Arts Schools and Conservatories

 Two online tutorials are available to acquaint users with the WebGrants system:

-FY 2014 Overview and Instructions (PDF)——all applicants should read this document thoroughly before beginning the application.
+FY 2015 Program Overview and Application Instructions (PDF)—all applicants should read this document thoroughly before beginning the application.

 If you have questions or need assistance